idispatch75/mythic-gme-adventures/docs/user_manual.md

 you cannot update/customize the application files yourself because the application won't be able to see them, even the files in `Mythic GME Adventures`.
 And there is no way for you to give permission to the application to see a specific file or folder.
-This is why you must use the application to upload custom Meaning Tables to the online storage.
+This is why you must use the application to upload Custom Meaning Tables to the online storage.

-When uploading custom Meaning Tables, you must select the folder that contains the language folders.
+When uploading Custom Meaning Tables, you must select the folder that contains the language folders.
+On the Web, you must select a zip file containing the language folders.

 When you use the online storage, beware of having several applications opened at the same time on your different devices, as these may overwrite each other's data.